Cyclone Tomas

 Severe Tropical Cyclone Tomas was the most intense tropical cyclone to strike Fiji since Cyclone Bebe in 1972.
 Forming out of a tropical disturbance on March 9, 2010, designated 14F by the Fiji Meteorological Service, the system gradually organized within an environment favoring intensification.
 By March 11, the disturbance had strengthened sufficiently to be classified as Tropical Cyclone Tomas, the eighth named storm of the 2009–10 South Pacific cyclone season.
 Modest intensification took place over the following few days, with the system attaining severe tropical cyclone status on March 13.
 On March 14, Tomas began to impact parts of Fiji while continuing to gain strength.
 As it passed near Vanua Levu on March 15, the cyclone attained its peak intensity with winds of 175 km/h and a pressure of 930 hPa (mbar) according to the FMS.
 At the same time, the Joint Typhoon Warning Center assessed it as a Category 4 equivalent storm with 1-minute sustained winds of 215 km/h.

 Cyclone Tomas proved to be very destructive throughout Fiji, leaving many homeless and entire villages under water.
-At least one person has been confirmed to have been killed by the storm after being swept out to sea while rescuing family members.
-Reports from outlying islands state that entire homes have been flattened by wind gusts up to 280 km/h.
+At least one person was confirmed to have been killed by the storm after being swept out to sea while rescuing family members.
+Reports from outlying islands stated that entire homes had been flattened by wind gusts up to 280 km/h.